Strip Footing Calculator — ft to cu yd, bags, cost

 FAQ

 How wide should a strip footing be?
-Typically twice the wall width.
-For a standard 8″ block wall, use a 16″ wide footing.
-For light residential, 12″ is common.
+Typically twice the wall width — a 16″ footing under a standard 8″ block wall.
+The IRC allows 12″ for light one-story residential loads on firm soil.

 How deep should a strip footing be?
-Minimum 8″ depth, but must extend below the frost line (24–48″ in northern climates).
-The footing depth refers to the concrete thickness, not trench depth.
+The poured thickness is 8″ minimum (10–12″ standard), but the underside must sit below the local frost line — 24–48″ in cold climates.
+Footing depth here is the concrete thickness, not the trench depth.

 Misha Noyr, M.Eng.